Build a Decision Tree in Minutes using Weka (No Coding Required!)

 Let’s briefly talk about the main parameters:

-• maxDepth – It determines the maximum depth of your decision tree.
-By default, it is -1 which means the algorithm will automatically control the depth.
-But you can manually tweak this value to get the best results on your data
+• maxDepth: It determines the maximum depth of your decision tree.
+By default, it is -1, meaning the algorithm will automatically control the depth.
+But you can manually tweak this value to get the best results on your data.

-• numFolds – The specified number of folds of data will be used for pruning the decision tree.
-The rest will be used for growing the rules
+• numFolds: The specified number of folds of data will be used to prune the decision tree.
+The rest will be used to develop the rules.

-• minNum – Minimum number of instances per leaf.
-If not mentioned, the tree will keep splitting till all leaf nodes have only one class associated with it
+• minNum: Minimum number of instances per leaf.
+If not mentioned, the tree will keep splitting until all leaf nodes have only one associated class.

 You can always experiment with different values for these parameters to get the best accuracy on your dataset.